Cura annonae: Politics and officials

-End of the Cura Annonae
+End

 The population of the city of Rome peaked at possibly more than 1,000,000 people from the late 1st century to the 3rd century AD.
 It declined to 700,000–800,000 by 400: and to 400,000–500,000 by 452.
 O'Donnell estimates the population at 100,000 in 500, declining still further in the Middle Ages.
 Twine (1992) estimates it at 30,000 in the 5th-6th century.
 A reduced population and smaller army could be supported, more or less, by local farms.
 The many watermills, storehouses, bakeries, and port and transportation facilities associated with the annona were no longer needed.
 In the early 6th century, Cassiodorus wrote that the "vast numbers of the Roman people in old time are evidenced by the extensive Provinces from which their food supply was drawn...and the enormous multitude of mills, which could only have been made for use, not for ornament."

 The Vandals took control of Rome's north African provinces for around a century, starting c.
 439, thus sequestering the greater source of the Western Empire's grain supply.
 They were reconquered in 533–34 by Justinian's forces, but their grain exports were probably diverted for the benefit of the Eastern Roman Empire.
-The Western Cura Annonae may have lasted into the 6th century; there is no evidence for its official termination, or its continuation.
+The Western cura annonae may have lasted into the 6th century; there is no evidence for its official termination, nor for its continuation.
 The Ostrogothic king Theodoric the Great visited Rome in 500 and promised food to its inhabitants.
 In 537, the Byzantine General Belisarius and his army withstood a siege of Rome by the Ostrogoths, who blocked the aqueduct that drove the city's watermills.
 Belisarius replaced the loss with ship mills, set up on the River Tiber.

 Constantinople's grain supply was greatly reduced by the loss of Egypt, first temporarily to the Sasanian Empire during the Byzantine–Sasanian War of 602–628, and then permanently to the Rashidun Caliphate in the Muslim conquest of Egypt and much of the Levant.
 The Emperor Heraclius was forced to end subsidies of imported Egyptian grain after the capture of Alexandria, Egypt's major port, by "King of kings" (shahanshah) Khosrow II in 621.